As first snow of season approaches, city sanitation is ready

 “This helps the driver be more efficient.
 Instead of fumbling with a route in your hand, they can concentrate on the roadway and what they are doing rather than where they are going,” Pardini said.

-The sanitation department, which has 6,400 sanitation workers, is responsible for clearing 19,000 lane miles of road way in all five boroughs.
+The Sanitation Department, which has 6,400 sanitation workers, is responsible for clearing 19,000 lane miles of roadway in all five boroughs.
 Its snow-fighting arsenal includes 693 salt and sand spreaders, a stockpile of 300,000 tons of rock salt and 350,000 gallons of calcium chloride solution.
-Sanitation can dispatch up to 2,300 vehicles to salt and clear roads.
+The department can dispatch up to 2,300 vehicles to salt and clear roads.

-“Sanitation workers are on the front lines of fighting winter storms, working long hours in whiteout conditions,” said Sanitation Commissioner Kathryn Garcia.
+“Sanitation workers are on the front lines of fighting winter storms, working long hours in whiteout conditions,” Garcia said.
 “This new technology makes it easier for our drivers to navigate their routes during snow fighting operations.”

 Comments